 After graduating, getting married and having a family I developed an interest in plein air painting which lead to taking oil painting classes from a local artist.
 Through the years I have taken quit a few drawing classes and oil painting classes.
 I worked in oils for many years

 When I was thirty years old I was diagnosed with a neurological disorder called Essential Tremor.
 By that time it beginning to be difficult painting because I liked working in a realistic style.
 Only by the grace of God am I able to do anything artistic.
 In the meantime I moved to Tyler, Texas where I met my husband.
 My husband Glenn and I, along with our Jack Russell Terrier, Jackson now live in Flint, Texas.
 We moved several times but I always found a way to keep a drawing journal nearby and would take an art class occasionally just because I enjoyed art.

 I took a drawing class at Tyler Junior College because I had figured out that by using a pencil I could draw in the realistic style even with my tremor.
 The teacher taught us how to best use our tools and how to work with a large format.
 I was having some problems with my pencils so my teacher helped me by introducing me to a heavier mechanical pencil.
 I soon wanted to do some work in color so I started researching colored pencils.
 I wanted them to be good light fast pencils, creamy and easy to handle.
-I joined the Colored Pencil Society of America, the state chapter CPSA DC 224, and the local Pallet of Roses.
-I also subscribe to two colored pencil magazines.
+I joined the Colored Pencil Society of America, am a member of Thriving Christian Artists, East Texas Thriver Christian Artists, and North Texas Thriver Christian Artists.

 I’m not satisfied doing the same thing all the time so I try different subjects, papers, and pencils just to “get out of my box” and not get in a rut of doing the same thing!